 The VR delivery was through the Samsung Gear VR headset, a hard-plastic headset which is able to be wiped down and disinfected (many VR headsets are not suitable for a healthcare setting due to the materials used).
 We also provided VR Sanitary Masks to adhere to infection control guidelines and also to ensure no irritation for the patients.

 In addition to utilising the tablet to control the experiences, the device also collated data.
 The doctors wanted to be able to collate the patient’s anxiety/stress level pre and post VR experience and store the data effectively.
 We developed two apps – one for the tablet and one for the VR device and connected them to allow the transfer of data and to be able to access the data in real time in a simple and straightforward process.
-The table led the healthcare professional through the process to ensure operational simplicity.
+The tablet led the healthcare professional through the process to ensure operational simplicity.

 We created 6 experiences to cover a wide demographic and were all produced in 4K with a static 360 camera.
 This ensured motion sickness would not be a factor but also ensured a closed system where only these experiences could be viewed.
 Each experience was 7.5mins in duration and we heightened the engagement by creating documentary style experiences engaging the patient so they felt like a participant in the experience and not just a viewer.
-By developing a closed system it ensured the content was able to be monitored and no approved content could be viewed.
+By developing a closed system it ensured the content was able to be monitored and no unapproved content could be viewed.
 For example, immersing Beryl (80 years old) in a high adrenaline rollercoaster experience would give very adverse effects to managing her stress and anxiety!

 Everything required to deliver a patient VR experience and is all controlled by the healthcare professional through a tablet.
 The tablet allows each healthcare professional to gather data on the effectiveness of the experience and access data from all of the DR.VR solutions to effectively choose the right experience.